income tax

 Conclusion

-In summary, any arrangement that meets the specified criteria will be labeled as an impermissible avoidance arrangement, leading to the disregard of the accommodating party, and taxation will occur based on the real originator of the income.
-For GAAR to be invoked, however, the total tax benefit across accommodating parties must exceed ₹3 Crore in the relevant year, ensuring that arrangements below this threshold may not invoke the scrutiny of GAAR.
+To summarize, any arrangement that meets the specified criteria will be recognized as an impermissible avoidance arrangement, resulting in the disregarding of the accommodating party.
+Consequently, taxation will occur based on the true originator of the income.

-Furthermore, real transactions that are not primarily aimed at obtaining tax benefits will be evaluated individually, determining whether any party might be classified as an accommodating party or if GAAR applies in those situations.
+Moreover, genuine transactions not primarily aimed at obtaining tax benefits will be evaluated individually, determining if any party can be classified as an accommodating party or if GAAR applies in those contexts.